NicerWang/joomla-template-coldgrey/README.md

 Code has been highlighted.

-Used CSS code in plug-in MarkdownPreviewEnhanced in Vscode.(text,css)
+Used CSS code in plug-in MarkdownPreviewEnhanced in Vscode.(text.css)

+## 404Page
+tencent 404 page.